 Information technology graduates are employed in nearly every type of industry and business, in functional areas and in general management.
-They are systems analysts and programmers, telecommunications specialists, database designers, information technology managers and more.
+They are systems analysts, telecommunications specialists, database designers, information technology managers and more.

 Get a top-notch business education that’s tailored to your interests as a business studies major at Southern New Hampshire University.

 The BS Business Studies degree programs are ideal for transfer students who want to maximize transferable college credits, switch to business from another discipline, or supplement a technical degree or background with an undergraduate degree in business.

 As a business studies major, you can choose a business studies degree that focuses on your specific area of interest — from accounting and business finance to information technology and sport management — while receiving a comprehensive business education.

 Free elective Credits: 24